spyder-ide/spyder-docs/doc/plots.rst

 Show plot outline
 ~~~~~~~~~~~~~~~~~

-The :guilabel:`Show plot outline` option shows an outline box surrounding the area of the plot, with which you can export the plots.
+The :guilabel:`Show plot outline` option, off by default, shows a thin stroke surrounding the area of the figure area, which will also appear in the exported images.

 .. image:: images/plots/plots-outline.gif
    :align: center